martavp/pv-textbook/_sources/Links/Relevant_links.md

 # Relevant links

-This list gathers updated links to online reports, apps and other tools that are related to the topics covered in the book.
+This list gathers updated links to online reports, apps, and other tools that are related to the topics covered in the book.

 ## Chapter 1.
 Introduction to Photovoltaic Solar Energy ##

-Annually-published reports including updated information on solar PV.
+**Annually-published reports including updated information on solar PV.**

 [Fraunhofer-ISE, Photovoltaics Report](https://www.ise.fraunhofer.de/de/veroeffentlichungen/studien/photovoltaics-report.html)